 - Students are permitted, under our conditions of use, to opt-out of using Turnitin.
 If a student chooses not to submit their assignment through Turnitin, instructors will need to find alternative arrangements to check their work as rigorously.
 (It should be noted that very few students choose to opt out.)
 Students cannot be penalized for choosing to opt out.
 If students choose to opt out, they should let their instructor know well in advance of submitting their paper.
 Ideally, they should communicate this during the first class, when the instructor is reviewing the course outline.
 In this case, you may ask them to submit all of their rough work for an assignment or you may have a short meeting with them and ask pointed questions about their research methodology.
 Instructors should not be asking students to do anything that might be perceived as additional work.
 We ask that instructors consult with the Centre for Teaching Support & Innovation when establishing these alternatives.

 It is recommended that you also take a few moments in class at the outset of your course to discuss the use of Turnitin and the issue of academic integrity with your students.
 Please note that while students’ papers are stored in the Turnitin database, students do retain the copyright on their work.

 In addition, you may wish to request a hard copy of the assignment, for grading and annotation purposes.
-Alternatively, you may wish to print out student assignments that have been submitted via the Assignment tool in your Portal course.
+Alternatively, you may wish to print out student assignments that have been submitted via the Assignment tool in your Quercus course.

 NOTE: Instructors do not need to contact CTSI to create an instructor account.